menus12/DAwR-2023-final-project/README.md

 ## Brief description of the division of work
 <!-- Who is responsible for which part of the report and script -->

-## Apendix 1.
+## Appendix 1.
 Customizing the original dataset

 The foremost step is to perform initial data analysis to spot useful variables and remove variables with inconsistent or useless values: